nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js"></script>

 # Deploying
-When starting to build a solution, the TKW Simulators can be deployed locally to validate the requests and responses made by either Providers or Consumers.
-This section will explain how to deploy them and later sections will go on to explain how to use the tool.
+When starting to build a solution the TKW Simulators can be deployed locally, to validate the requests and responses made by either Providers or Consumers.
+This section will explain how to deploy and later sections will go on to explain how to use the tool.

 ## Windows
 <details>